Youded-byte/LunarBetterHurtCam/README.md

 ## This mod's usage on Hypixel

-LunarBetterHurtCam automatically adjusts the hurt cam value to 6 (if lower than this) if no other is specified, which is identical to Lunar's reduced hurt animation feature when on Hypixel (except on Skyblock, the limit is removed as Skytils does a similar thing).
+LunarBetterHurtCam automatically adjusts the hurt cam value to 6 if no value is specified, which is identical to Lunar's reduced hurt animation feature when on Hypixel (except on Skyblock).
 This is to not make the mod blacklisted on the server.
-Please keep in mind that lowering this value further may not be allowed.
+Please keep in mind that lowering this value further may not be allowed on the hypixel network.